denten-books/plain-text/10-device.md

 comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 273].
-From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich adopts the concept of the *metamedium*, "a medium that can dynamically simulate the details of any other medium" [@kay_computer_1984, 59, qtd. in @manovich_software_2013, 105-6].
+From this property-determining aspect of software (and in reference to the work of Alan Kay and Theodore Nelson), Manovich adopts the concept of the *metamedium*, "a medium that can dynamically simulate the details of any other medium" [@kay_computer_1984, 59, qtd. in
+@manovich_software_2013, 105-6].
 Software defines the properties of digital manipulation, determining the physics of all higher-order media it simulates [@manovich_software_2013, 150-1].

 Kittler, would perhaps object that all such higher-order, simulated physics rest on the bedrock of silicon.
 In opening a series of nested software black